 - Topical applications you should be applied at least thrice daily to be practical.

-- Ophthalmic ointments and solutions containing antibiotics- chloramphenicol, oxytetracycline, penicillin-streptomycin, instilled in the conjunctival sac at least three times daily.
+- Ophthalmic ointments and solutions containing antibiotics- chloramphenicol, oxytetracycline, penicillin-streptomycin, are instilled in the conjunctival sac at least three times daily.

 - Intensive topical treatment with gentamicin plus autogenous vaccination gives a proper response quickly for your animal.